 I still have a copy of that book.
 I use it as a cautionary tale for my writing students.

 All of these projects have made me a better writer, I think.
-I have written a lot of other books, books that I wanted to write.
-But every single piece of pot boiling has taught me something that I used in that other work.
+I have written a lot of other books since.
+But every single piece of pot boiling taught me something that I could use.
 There is economy to be learned from fitting your message into thirty seconds.
 The power of a fresh turn of phrase or an interesting word choice is made clear when you write your thirtieth wedding announcement of the week.
 It takes some skill to make a reader believe in a giant squid, and love a hero whose job requires him to pillage monasteries.

 Since then, I have published a number of other novels that speak to the things that interest me: love, loyalty, and the exploding cigars that are the gods' gifts to us.
 And of all things, the Roman novels have been resurrected and are back in print, along with my first Roman Britain novel, capitalizing on that old pseudonym which gained fans and name recognition over the years.